Howe to: 10 ways of dealing with grief when travelling

 A week or so later I found out that my Grandma was extremely sick and hospitalised while I was staying with a friend in Cancun.
 My family were due to come out to Mexico to visit me for a 3 week Christmas holiday in 10 days time.
 When I realised my Grandma was not going to get any better, I rushed to Cancun airport and was on a flight home within the hour.

-I have had a lot of time to think since I came back to travelling.
+I have had a lot of time to think since I came back to travelling after my Grandma died.
 I have found certain ways in dealing with grief that I wanted to share with you.
 They aren’t guaranteed to help but so far since back in Latin America, they have really benefited me.

 It might sound like a travelling cliché but I really found yoga to help with clearing my mind.
 With each deep exhalation, you leave behind any negative thoughts that have been consuming you.